IBM/resilient-java-microservices-with-istio/README.md

  - Health checks
  - Control connection pool size and request load
  - Systematic fault injection

+ **Canary deployments**: In most cases, when components are upgraded it’s useful to deploy the new version but only have a small subset of network traffic routed to it so that it can be tested before the old version is removed.
+This is often referred to as “canary testing”.

-We use a sample web application for managing a conference and it is based on a number of discrete microservices.
+We use the sample MicroProfile web application for managing a conference and it is based on a number of discrete microservices.
 The front end is written in Angular; the backing microservices are in Java.
 All run on WebSphere Liberty, in Docker containers managed by Kubernetes.

 ![MicroProfile-Istio](images/microprofile-istio.png)